ossunited/backstage-plugin-innersource/docs/config.md

   - Type: boolean
   - Required: No
   - Details: Boolean indicating whether to hide the issues tab (e.g., when Issues not used in GitHub projects).
 Default is false.
 If true, only the project list and details (README & Contributing Guidelines) will be available, as other views depend on issues.
+- catalogBasePath
+  - Type: string
+  - Required: No
+  - Details: Catalog entity base path.
+Will be used for creating catalog entity link.
 - repoTag
   - Type: string
   - Required: Yes